No. 14 Michigan State runs for 6 TDs in 52-0 rout of Akron

 Brooks also punched the ball out from receiver Shocky Jacques-Louis, leading to a 1-yard touchdown run by Berger.

-Jacoby Windmon, who had four sacks against Western Michigan last week, forced his second fumble in two games when he pounced on a bobbled pitch to Jonzell Norrils and Berger followed with his second score on another 1-yard run.
+Jacoby Windmon, who had four sacks against Western Michigan last week and another one and vs. Akron, forced his second fumble in two games when he pounced on a bobbled pitch to Jonzell Norrils and Berger followed with his second score on another 1-yard run.

 Michigan State closed the first-half scoring with Jack Stone‘s 43-yard field goal to make it 24-0.